Gerdau (MEX:GGBN) Cyclically Adjusted Book per Share: MXN81.26 (As of Jun. 2026)

 Gerdau Business Description

 Gerdau SA produces steel and steel products.
 The company operates in civil construction, agriculture, automotive, iron ore, exports, research and development, and home steel products sectors.
 It offers products such as nails, rebar, columns, billets, slabs, tribar tutors, mechanical construction bars, and reinforced steel locks.
-The company's geographical segment includes Brazil Operations; North America Operations; South America Operations as well as Special Steel Operations.
-It derives the majority of its revenue from the Brazil Operations segment.
+The company's geographical segment includes Brazil Segment; North America Segment; South America Segment as well as Special Steel Operations.
+It derives the majority of its revenue from the Brazil Operations segment, which includes the long, flat and special steel operations and the iron ore operation located in Brazil and joint ventures and associated companies located in Brazil.